 I gave a gentle but insistent kick and my mare responded with a furious burst that had me quickly gaining on Philippe.
 He looked back expecting to find Gavin as the one closing the distance and the good-humored expression he was carrying faded into downright disbelief when he realized it was me.
 He whipped his horse and he momentarily sped up but my mare was just as determined as I was and she seemed to double her efforts.

-Every stride brought us a little further and a little further ahead.
+We caught up and then every stride brought us a little further and a little further ahead.
 I could see the stables and gave the mare another little nudge and that was the last I saw of Philippe until I reined her in at the barn.
 I patted her neck and cooed to her letting her know how proud I was of her efforts as Philippe pulled up and a few moments later Gavin.
 I was walking her in circles to cool her down and smiling with delight as I glanced their way.

 Gavin was happily astounded but when I smiled at Philippe I knew I had made a huge mistake by beating him and the shame he felt was translated into a violent though carefully concealed anger towards me.